PromptSail/prompt_sail/docs/_posts/2025-06-15-PromptSail-has-stoped.md

 toc_icon: "heart"
 ---

-## Prompt Sail is no longer maintain
+## Prompt Sail is no longer maintained

 ### Charting a New Course: Sunsetting PromptSail and Unveiling a PyTorch Adventure!